Peter Malnati betting profile: Sony Open in Hawaii - PGA TOUR

 Malnati's advanced stats and rankings

-- Malnati posted a -0.971 Strokes Gained: Off-the-Tee average in his past five tournaments, indicating struggles with his driving performance.
+- Malnati has struggled off the tee in his past five tournaments with an average of -0.971 Strokes Gained: Off-the-Tee.

-- In terms of Strokes Gained: Approach the Green, Malnati sported a 0.091 mark in his past five tournaments, showing slight improvement in his iron play.
+- His approach play has been slightly positive with a 0.091 Strokes Gained: Approach the Green mark in his past five starts.

 All stats in this article are accurate for Malnati as of the start of the Sony Open in Hawaii.